mesfint/sippet-manager/README.md

-# Snippet Manager - Fullstack Project
+# Snippet Manager - Fullstack Project-MERN Stack

 ## About This Project